oxtopus/nupic-build-matrix/README.md

 =====================

-Herein contains a collection of platform-specific Dockerfiles useful for building nupic, and nupic.core from source in a variety of specific linux environments.
+Herein contains a collection of platform-specific Dockerfiles useful for building nupic and nupic.core from source in a variety of specific linux environments.

 There is an included CoreOS and Vagrant configuration for running these builds